packages to print type tree

 𝒞 = Ω |> GSC(50, 2.0)

-viz(𝒞.geometry, color = 𝒞.CLUSTER)
+viz(𝒞.geometry, color = 𝒞.cluster)

 GeoStatsTransforms.SLIC

-— TypeSLIC(k, m; tol=1e-4, maxiter=10, weights=nothing, as=:CLUSTER)
+— TypeSLIC(k, m; tol=1e-4, maxiter=10, weights=nothing, as=:cluster)

 A transform for clustering geospatial data into approximately k